lendroidproject/Rightshare-contracts/README.md

-# Rightshare-contracts
+# Rightshare package
-Rightshare Smart Contracts.
-Refer https://rinkeby-rightshare.lendroid.com
+The Rightshare package comprises the following tools.
+Please feel free to use them (in any combination) to deploy your own Rightshare ecosystem.

-## Framework
+## Smart contracts
 The architecture comprises 4 main smart contracts:

 1. Right.sol